 Use the long handle of a wooden spoon or other utensil to make a hole in the center of the mound that extends all the way to the bottom of the pot.
 Take a peek down in the hole, and look at the handle when you pull it out.
 If it looks like there’s still water boiling away down there (or if there’s definitely soupy broth on the spoon handle), lower the heat some more and let it keep cooking until all the water has boiled off.
 Keep plumbing the depths until the water is gone, but don’t let it cook dry for very long or you’ll burn the bottom.

 Once the water is evaporated, turn off the burner.
 Make several additional holes around the mountain of rice, extending all the way to the bottom of the pot.
 Nestle the garlic and chiles back into the mountain.
 Cover the mountain with a ceramic plate or bowl, and then cover the cooking pot with its lid.

-Put the whole pot into the oven and let it cook for 45 minutes.
+Put the whole pot into the oven and let it steam for 30 minutes.
 Or, if cooking over a burner turn the heat as low as it will go.

 When the time is up, uncover the pot, setting aside the garlic and chiles again.
 Gently mix the rice with the meat/carrots in the pot (try not to break up the carrots if you can avoid it).
-Taste the rice – if it’s still undercooked (it shouldn’t be), put the lid back on and let it continue steaming in the turned-off oven for another 15-20 minutes.
+Taste the rice – if it’s still undercooked, put the lid back on and let it continue steaming for another 15-20 minutes.